ThePoShWolf/Modrify/README.md

 Powered by [Mutagen](https://github.com/Mutagen-Modding/Mutagen).

-PSMutagen is a PowerShell module intended to:
+PSMutagen is a PowerShell module with the goals of:

-- Provide the same or similar features as whats available to Pascal scripts in xEdit
+- Providing the same or similar features as whats available to scripting in xEdit
 - Make mod reading, editing, overriding (etc) easily accessible at the commandline
+- Expose the complete Mutagen functionality in PowerShell

 ## Installation